24/7 referral, consult, admission and transport assistance.

 Graduate medical education overview

-The graduate medical education (GME) department at Children’s Minnesota oversees educational and clinical training for medical and physician assistant students, residents and fellows in all departments of Children’s – Minneapolis and Children’s – St. Paul as well as ambulatory sites.
+The graduate medical education (GME) department at Children’s Minnesota oversees educational and clinical training for medical and physician assistant learners, residents and fellows, some allied health and APP learners in all departments of Children’s – Minneapolis and Children’s – St. Paul as well as ambulatory sites

 To host a trainee, a contractual agreement must be in place between the trainee’s educational institution and Children’s Minnesota.
 This is arranged only through the GME office.
 Contact us at [email protected] for more information.